oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Revised goals:

 - dropped (for now) the goal of testing at the HTTP interface
-- implemented a series of simple "Hello MELD" applications, designed with testability in mind, used for both learning and testing
+- implemented a series of simple "Hello MELD" applications, designed with testability in mind, and used for both learning and testing
 - implementing some simple tests using existing Javascript test frameworks (Mocha and Jest were trialled, and settled on Jest as it integrates more easily with React).
-- shift from testing as lead activity, to recording and documenting observed sustainability issues with the MELD libraries and applications.
+- a partial shift from testing as lead activity, to recording and documenting observed sustainability issues with the MELD libraries and applications.

 As a result, the outputs of this exercise will focus less on specific implementation of sustainability practices, and more on describing sustainability issues and possible mitigations, than was originally envisaged.